 - Your company needs to register as an employer with HMRC.

-Payments must be made to HMRC within 14 days of end of the tax month, which falls on the 5th of each month.
-So, by 19th of each month, or 22nd if you’re making an electronic payment.
+Payments must be made to HMRC within 14 days of the end of the tax month, which falls on the 5th of each month.
+So, by the 19th of each month, or the 22nd if you’re making an electronic payment.

 Umbrella schemes take care of all payroll administration on behalf of their clients.
 If you’re a company director, your accountant (or your accounting software) should inform you when you should make a payment, and how much is due.